rivo-gg/geld/packages/geld/README.md

 A comprehensive TypeScript/JavaScript library for financial operations and validations.
 Currently featuring IBAN (International Bank Account Number) validation and formatting, with more financial tools planned for future releases.

-> "Geld" means "money" in German, Dutch, and Afrikaans, thats why we just that name for our financial tools.
+> 'Geld' means 'money' in German, Dutch and Afrikaans.
+That's why we chose that name for our financial tools.

 ## Installation